abhishekudupa/abhishekudupa.github.io/_pages/about.md

 I graduated with a Ph.D. from the [University of Pennsylvania](http://cis.upenn.edu/index.php), where I was advised by [Rajeev Alur](http://www.cis.upenn.edu/~alur/).
 My dissertation explored techniques to automatically synthesize distrubuted protocols from a mix of formal and informal specifications.
 The [SyGuS](http://www.sygus.org/index.html) initiative was a happy by-product of my dissertation research.

+In a past life, before I started on the graduate school adventure, I used to be a maintainer and/or enhancer for the C runtime libraries (libc) on HPUX.